 Deploying automated technology

-While many organisations are focusing on the low hanging fruit, such as automating call centres or using robotic processing automation, the real potential that AI and machine learning will bring over the years is when organisations start experimenting with it in the way that the big tech firms are currently doing.
+While many organizations are focusing on the low hanging fruit, such as automating call centers or using robotic processing automation, the real potential that AI and machine learning will bring over the years is when organizations start experimenting with it in the way that the big tech firms are currently doing.

 In 10 years from now, we will be automating more complex, strategic tasks.
 Examples include self-driving cars and fully automated warehouses.
 We will start to see the results of connecting and automating different processes.
 We see the beginnings of this process already in the Tesla Gigafactory and the ‘dark factories’ of China.
 Currently, these fully automated systems are outliers, but we are moving in that direction.